Anti-American sentiment in Korea

-South Korean protesters protesting against the US Beef Agreement on 11 May 2008.
+South Korean protesters protesting against the U.S. Beef Agreement on 11 May 2008.

 Anti-American sentiment in Korea began with the earliest contact between the two nations and continued after the division of Korea and Korean War.
-According to a Pew Research poll in 2025, 61% of South Koreans held a favorable opinion of the United States, while 39% held an unfavorable opinion.
+According to an October 2025 KStatResearch poll, 56% of South Koreans had a favorable view of the United States, while 40% had a negative view.

 One particular focus of such sentiment has focused on the presence and behavior of American military personnel (USFK) on the peninsula.
 There have been a number of high-profile cases of American soldiers being involved in violence against Korean people, with an example being the 2002 Yangju highway incident, as well as the 2008 Camp Humphreys expansion controversy.
 The ongoing U.S. military presence in South Korea, especially at Yongsan Garrison in central Seoul, remains a contentious issue.
 While protests have arisen over specific incidents, they may be reflective of deeper historical, anti-Western sentiment.
+Anti-American sentiment has also increased during the second presidency of Donald Trump due to doubts about the reliability of the United States as an ally.

 History

 Pre-Korean War

 Anti-Trusteeship Campaign in December 1945.

-After the Japanese defeat in World War II the United States set up a self-declared government in Korea which pursued a number of very unpopular policies.
-In brief, the military government first supported the same Japanese colonial government.
-Then, it removed the Japanese officials but retained them as advisors.
-The Koreans, before the Americans had arrived, had developed their own popular-based government, the People's Republic of Korea, which is not to be confused with the Democratic People's Republic of Korea, the official name of North Korea.
-The popular government was ignored, censored, and then eventually outlawed by decree of the U.S. military government.
-The military government also created an advisory council for which the majority of seats were offered to the nascent Korea Democratic Party (KDP) which mainly consisted of large landowners, wealthy businesspeople, and former colonial officials.
-The military government, and this advisory council, set up elections for a legislature.
+After the Japanese defeat in World War II, U.S. and Soviet forces entered the Korean Peninsula and established separate military administrations in the south and north respectively.
+The right-wing faction in the South, led by Syngman Rhee, defined the trusteeship plan of the Moscow Conference as "recolonization by the Soviets" and began pushing for the immediate establishment of a sovereign government, excluding the left-wing faction in the North that mostly supported the plan.
+Ultimately, a general election supervised by the UN, which was blocked in the Soviet-controlled north, was held and enshrined the division of Korea.
+After the boycotts, strikes, and multiple rebellions by left-wing in the South against the general election all failed, most of the remaining factions fled to North Korea to escape persecution.

-The elections were boycotted and protested throughout the country by the peasantry.
-The uprising was suppressed with police, U.S. troops and tanks, and declarations of martial law.
-The only representatives elected that were not of the KDP or its allies were from Jeju Province.
-Furthermore, the U.S.'s refusal to consult existing popular organizations in the south, as agreed upon at the Moscow Conference, and thus paving the way towards a divided Korea, embittered the majority of Koreans.
-Finally, pushing for United Nations elections that would not be observed by the Soviet-controlled north, over legal objections, enshrined a divided Korea, which the majority of Koreans opposed.
+While the early days of the Syngman Rhee's administration with former Korean independence activists could not be described as distinctly pro-American when compared to the Korea Democratic Party (KDP), the largest opposition party which included right-wing landowners and former pro-Japanese collaborators, the context of the Cold War blurred their differences under the motto of anti-communism, thereby solidifying the ideological division of Korea as 'communism versus anti-communism'.